The Hot Details on Fire Resistive Construction & Other Verisk Construction Classifications

 Class 6: Fire-Resistive

 A building is only as strong as its most vulnerable structural element.
-So that’s why knowing your ISO Construction Class can be critical to ensure you get the right insurance coverage and mitigate risk – in wildfire season or any season.
+So that’s why knowing your Verisk Construction Class can be critical to ensure you get the right insurance coverage and mitigate risk – in wildfire season or any season.

 Sign Up